Dwarves

 Culture

 The Dwarves venerate ancient ancestors who serve as role-models and the champions of tales told to instil a sense of pride and determination.
-The spirits of these ancestors are regarded as divine and Dwarves hold that they are reincarnated from those same spirits.
-They cannot tell who they will next become and so the old and rich are advised to be kind to the poor and youthful.
+The spirits of these ancestors are regarded as divine and Dwarven religion holds that they are reincarnated from those same spirits.
+They cannot tell who they will next become and so the old and rich are advised to be generous to the poor and youthful.
 Dwarves put value in stability and structure and the habits of the past are elevated to the status of sacred rites in the present.
 It is this sameness that has been both a boon and a handicap.

 Dwarves have a very structured and orderly society inspired by rigid military strategy.
 Both the nobility and commoners are connected by loyalty to wider society and within it to particular professions such as miner, stonemason and blacksmith.
 Mineral riches were always important to the Dwarvish empire of the past.
 The gold and silver of the Seven Hills combined with the copper of the south-western foothills of the Pillar Mountains and the iron of Mount Hammer gave the Dwarves power and riches far beyond what the population warranted.
 The lowlands between these areas were regarded as a burden to be traversed and left fallow.
 Ravens were domesticated to provide a communication network for Dwarves who preferred to stay at home.